La Rábida Friary

-The Friary of La Rábida (in full, Monasterio de Santa María de la Rábida) is a Franciscan friary in the southern Spanish town of Palos de la Frontera, in the province of Huelva and the autonomous region of Andalucia.
+The Saint Mary of La Rábida Friary (in full, Monasterio de Santa María de la Rábida) is a Franciscan friary in the southern Spanish town of Palos de la Frontera, in the province of Huelva and the autonomous region of Andalucia.
 The friary is located 13 km south of the city of Huelva, where the Tinto and Odiel rivers meet.